xlab-si/xopera-docs/docs/cli.rst

     (.venv) $ pip install --upgrade pip
     (.venv) $ pip install opera

-The development version of the package is available on `TestPyPI`_ and the installation goes as follows.
+The development version of the package is available on `Test PyPI`_ and the installation goes as follows.

 .. code-block:: console